Alcohol and Native Americans: Genetic predisposition to alcoholism

 The incidence of alcohol use disorder varies with gender, age, and tribal culture and history.
 While little detailed genetic research has been done, it has been shown that alcoholism tends to run in families with possible involvement of differences in alcohol metabolism and the genotype of the alcohol-metabolizing enzymes alcohol dehydrogenase and aldehyde dehydrogenase.
 Evidence that these genetic factors are more prevalent in Native Americans than other ethnic groups has been a subject of debate.
 According to one 2013 review of academic literature on the issue, there is a "substantial genetic component in Native Americans" and "most Native Americans lack protective variants seen in other populations."
 Another review of genetic studies from 2017 noted that few genetic studies of alcoholism in Native Americans had been done due to many Native American tribes' mistrust of scientists but stated that, in what few studies had been done, "the results are largely similar to findings in European-ancestry individuals indicating that [American Indians and Alaska Natives] do not have increased genetic risk for" alcoholism.
 Many scientists have provided evidence of the genetic component of alcoholism by the biopsychosocial model of alcoholism, but the molecular genetics research currently has not found one specific gene that is responsible for the rates of alcoholism among Native Americans, implying the phenomenon may be due to an interplay of multiple genes and environmental factors.
 Research on alcoholism in family systems suggests that learned behavior augments genetic factors in increasing the probability that children of alcoholics will themselves have problems with alcohol.

-Firewater myths
+Firewater Narrative

 After European contact, white drunkenness was often interpreted by other whites as the misbehavior of an individual.
 Native drunkenness was interpreted in terms of the inferiority of a race.
-What emerged was a set of beliefs known as firewater myths that misrepresented the history, nature, sources and potential solutions to Native alcohol problems.
-These myths claim that:
+What emerged was a set of ideas known as firewater myths that misrepresented the history, nature, sources and potential solutions to Native alcohol problems.
+These narratives claim that: